Authors – Want to Create a Pen Name? Here’s How to Do It

-- Use real name if you are not trying to hide from anyone.
+- If you are not trying to hide from anyone.

-- Use a real name to brand your name for speaking gigs or consulting assignments.
+- To brand yourself and promote your name for speaking gigs or consulting assignments.

-- Use real name if you are planning to write a series of books.
+- If you are planning to write a series of books.

-- Use real name so acquaintances can better locate your published works.
+- So people can find your published works.

-- A real name builds trust and confidence amongst readers.
+- Your face behind your name builds trust and confidence with readers.

 Here’s some interesting information I’ve obtained from librarians and employees at bookstores.
 Is there a popular author whose work is similar to yours?
 Why not select a pen name beginning with the same letter as that author’s name?
 Since most books are filed by genre and then the author’s last name, selecting a pen name with the same letter puts you in close proximity to their books.